DRTX2/student-management-api-clean-php/README.md

-Perfect!
-Here's the full version of the README introduction in English, professional and ambitious, tailored to show off your skills and readiness for real-world projects.

----

-## 🚀 Academic Management System — Clean Architecture & Full Stack

 This project is an advanced **Full Stack web application** implementing an **Academic Management System**, designed to showcase strong software engineering practices, including:

 - ✅ **Clean Architecture**